binipringle/right-to-be-forgotten/_texts/0-outline.md

 - Rules 601 602 603 Witness Competency
 - Rule 607 Who May Impeach a Witness
 - Extrinsic Evidence Collateral and Non Collateral
+- Rule 613b Prior Inconsistent Statement
 - Bias
+- Rules 404a1 and 608 Witness Impeachment for Character for Untruthfulness
-- Rule 608a Reputation or Opinion Evidence to Show Witness Character for Truthfulness or Untruthfulness
+- Rule 608a Reputation or Opinion Testimony for Witness Character for Truthfulness or Untruthfulness
+- Rule 608b Specific Instances of Conduct for Witness Character for Truthfulness or Untruthfulness
 - Prior Inconsistent Statement
 - Witness Impeachment for Character for Untruthfulness
 - Witness Impeachment for Prior Convictions to Show Character for Untruthfulness